DoctorWkt/acwj/61_What_Next/Readme.md

 but near the end I stopped doing it.
 It would be good to write out the full, final, BNF grammar.

+## Support Variadic Functions

+The compiler still doesn't check that the number of arguments to a function matches the number of function parameters.
+We need this because the compiler also doesn't support variadic functions like `printf()` and friends.

+So, we need to add in the `...` token, somehow mark a function has having either "exactly N" or "N or more" parameters, and then write the code to use this information.

 ## Rewrite the Register Allocation and Spilling

 Right now, the mechanism for register allocation and